A picture of Kris A picture of Kris

 Research

 My current goal is to help enable the next generation of scalable logical and deductive frameworks that power static analyses, type systems, and binary reverse engineering tools.
-We achieve this via a combination of algorithmic innovations (including a semantic extension of datalog to support hash-distributed structured data) and fundamentally-new infrastructure at the systems level (e.g., high-performance communication algorithms (HPDC ‘22) tailored to our workloads).
-My recent interests have focused on two directions: efficient compilation of Datalog to single-node (CC ‘22) and massively-parallel (CC ‘21) backends and leveraging those backends to build state-of-the-art program analysis tools that support reasoning about large, real-world corpuses of programs.
+We achieve this via a combination of algorithmic innovations (including a semantic extension of datalog to support hash-distributed structured data) and fundamentally-new infrastructure at the systems level (HPDC ‘22, Cluster ‘23, and USENIX ATC ‘23).
+My recent interests have focused on high-performance implementations of declarative languages to achieve these goals, specifically Datalog, where I have supervised the construction of state-of-the-art engines in both single-node (CC ‘22, OOPSLA ‘23) and massively-parallel (CC ‘21) backends.
 As concrete examples, our recent efforts have (a) scaled the performance of control-flow analyses by orders-of-magnitude (seconds in our system versus hours in Soufflé, a best-in-class Datalog engine), (b) built all Windows C++ binaries on GitHub to train malware classification tools (see Assemblage), and (c) compiled lattice-oriented Datalog programs to achieve a 50x runtime gain (vs. Flix) using a macro-based approach in Rust.

 My Google Scholar profile tracks my most up-to-date submissions.